R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 the second of which correctly implies that the partition function is

-Note that the $\mc S$ matrix is non--unitary and therefore cannot be used to compute the fusion rules in this state.
+Note that the $\mc S$ matrix is nonunitary and therefore cannot be used to compute the fusion rules in this state.
 To do so, we must use the $4\times4$ matrix computed in \eqref{eq:smat4} to compute the fusion rules, treating both primaries separately.

 The Wro\'nskian index for $k=1$ is